isomerpages/sla-geoworks/_programmes/Singapore Geospatial Festival/Singapore Geospatial Festival 2024.md

 <p>The 3-day festival from 15 - 17 October was attended by close to 650 participants.</p>
 <h2>Opening Session</h2>
 <p>The opening session of SG GeoFest 2024 was kicked off with the Opening
 Address by Mr Yeoh Oon Jin, Chairman of SLA.
-In his remarks, Mr. Yeoh outlined the refreshed Singapore Geospatial Master Plan and its 3 key pillars - Mainstreaming, Deepening Capabilities, and Going Global.
+In his remarks, Mr Yeoh outlined the refreshed Singapore Geospatial Master Plan and its 3 key pillars - Mainstreaming, Deepening Capabilities, and Going Global.
 He highlighted initiatives such as social prescribing with SingHealth Community Hospitals,